dbgitter/ReSearch/README.md

 The input format is a 1 column list of resistor values in a text file.
 Engineering, scientific, integer or decimal format can be used (for MatLab).

-Please see the "unformatted" description text in ResCalc_Publish03.txt for the full readme text.
+Please see the "unformatted" description text in ReSearch_info.txt for the full readme text.
 Use the raw format.